Getting to Siberut is not an easy task. There are just a few cargo ships to go there and the schedule is non-existent.

 The last day.
 We walked to the river to take the small canoe that would bring us back to Muara.
 The adventure ended, but my sense of satisfaction had no limits.
 Test Passed!

-BUDGET FOR HIKING THE MENTAWAI ISLANDS
+BUDGET FOR VISITING THE MENTAWAI ISLANDS

 I spent about $35/day, including the guide, food, transport and accommodation in local houses.